a2stuff/a2d/res/notes/testplan.md

 * Configure a system with an SSC in Slot 1 and an ImageWriter II.
 Invoke the Screen Dump DA.
 Verify it prints a screenshot.
 * Configure a system with a non-SSC in Slot 1.
 Invoke the Screen Dump DA.
 Verify nothing happens.
+* Configure a system with an SSC in Slot 1 and an ImageWriter II.
+Invoke the Screen Dump DA.
+Invoke the Print Catalog DA.
+Verify that the catalog is printed on separate lines, not all overprinted on the same line onto one.

 # Shortcuts (Module)